top of page

 – Alison, local resident

-The concrete mural was carefully scraped to remove the many years of old layers of paint.
-Losses and cracks were restored and it was repainted.
+The concrete mural was carefully restored to remove the many years of old layers of paint.
+Losses and cracks were filled and it was repainted.
 Restoration was carried out by Taylor Pearce Ltd.

-This project was brought to Heritage of London Trust by the Foxborough Gardens Tenants and Residents Association and funded by Heritage of London Trust and the Pilgrim Trust.
+Heritage of London Trust worked with the Foxborough Gardens Tenants and Residents Association with funding also from the Pilgrim Trust.